kagisearch/llm-chess-puzzles/README.md

 | mixtral-8x7b             | 9      | 0.9%     | 832           | 83.2%           | 136          |
 | gemini-1.5-pro-latest*   | FAIL   | -        | -             | -               | -            |

-* gemini-1.5-pro-latest failed to comply with instructions, no matter what I tried it did not want to just output the move and I did not have time to write a parser for outpout
+* gemini-1.5-pro-latest failed to comply with instructions to output just the move, no matter what how we changed the prompt

 The best LLM was able to predict the best move in the position 229 out of 1000 times.
 It is quite remarkable that a language model is able to not just internalize the correct board state based on the notation, but also to find the best move.